ericnordelo/opensales/README.md

 The contract is upgradeable from openzeppelin UUPS (EIP-1822) proxy. there is a upgrade task that can be used to easily upgrade the contract.

+Also the contract has good test coverage, but for production use should be tested more and of course, audited by third party always.

+&nbsp;

 ## Addresses of deployed contract on mumbai network